MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

 I am an Integrative, Relational Psychotherapist offering both one to one and couples therapy with adults of 18 years and over.
 Integrative means that I draw on a range of approaches (that include Humanistic, Psychodynamic and Cognitive Behavioural Therapy, Attachment Theory and Mindfulness) tailoring them to you as a unique individual.
 I offer a caring therapeutic relationship where we can work together towards your self awareness and acceptance, enabling you to explore your choices and steps towards positive change.
 I will value whatever you choose to bring to your sessions - your personal experience.

-MBACP Registered Counsellor, BA (Hons) Integrative-Relational Counselling (Middlesex).
+MBACP Accredited Counsellor, BA (Hons) Integrative-Relational Counselling (Middlesex).
+MA in Child & Adolescent Psychotherapy and Counselling (Middlesex)

+My name is Galina and I am a Psychotherapeutic Counsellor, an IAPT NHS Counsellor, and a Child & Adolescent Psychotherapist.
 I believe that life is about freedom of being and that this is within the potential of each one of us.
-Counselling is about re-activating this potential.
-The true therapeutic involvement between a counsellor and a client creates a healing relationship, which develops what is already in you – your natural ability to restore the balance, to change and grow.
+Psychotherapy is about re-activating this potential.
+The true therapeutic involvement between a therapist and a client creates a healing relationship, which develops what is already in you – your natural ability to restore the balance, to change and grow.

 When you are having psychological, emotional or relational difficulties, your experience is giving you a sign for both the problem and the opportunity to grow from it.
 But being alone with your pain can be the biggest obstacle preventing you from recognising the possibilities and choices available to you.
 This is where I can support you and make a difference – by holding a safe and confidential space where you are not alone and your experience really matters.